 Factors Affecting Facelift Costs

 The price of a facelift is not fixed.
 It depends on different things.
-These make up the total cost of having this surgery.
+These make up the total of having this surgery.
 Knowing this can help you plan your budget better.

 Surgeon Expertise